fanteastick/quartz-test/content/hobbies/cool things online/Game Update Notes - Civilization VII.md

 **[Crossroads of the World DLC*] Added a new Modern Age civilization** [**Great Britain**](https://civilization.2k.com/civ-vii/game-guide/civilizations/great-britain/)**.**

-The sun never set on Great Britain’s vast empire.
+The sun never set on Great Britain's vast empire.
 Its territories spread across all continents, funneling raw materials from colonial holdings to the factories of the metropole.
 Foreign policy was conducted through economic strategy, extensive diplomacy, and threat of war.
 The British navy dominated the seas, while at home, society found a new order amid the explosion of industry.
-Under Pax Britannica, the world followed Britain’s lead.
+Under Pax Britannica, the world followed Britain's lead.

 - **Attributes**: Economic, Expansionist
 - **Unique Ability**: Workshop of the World: Buildings are a set percentage cheaper to produce or purchase.
 Converting Towns into Cities costs a set percentage more.